 Solar Pool heating: $5.00 per estimated therm displaced

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Fontana has extremely high daily sunlight levels, so you could recoup your investment in as little as 9.1 years per 5 kW of rated capacity.